 For convex landscapes, the set $\mathcal S$ contains a single protocol, and we have $q_\text{BB}(T){\equiv} 0$.
 On the other hand, whenever protocols in $\mathcal S$ are uncorrelated, we have $\expval{s_i}^2_{\mathcal S}{=}0$, and $q_\text{BB}(T){\equiv}1$.
 Intermediate values of $q(T)$ correspond to correlations between protocols in $\mathcal S$.

 Little is known about the nature and origin of control phase transitions in general.
-Despite their formal resemblance to $k$-SAT problems and spin glasses \cite{Nishimori01}, their analytical study is hampered by the lack of techniques to determine the form of the coupling constants $c, b_j, J_{ij}$ in the energy function $I_T[s]$.
+Despite their formal resemblance to $k$-SAT problems and spin glasses \cite{Nishimori01}, their analytical study is hampered by the lack of techniques to determine the form of the coupling constants $c, b_j, J_{ij}$ in the energy function $I(T)[s]$.
 A primary reason for this is the infinite character of the energy function in Eq.~\eqref{eq:I_s}, comprising both long-range and multi-body terms, which pose a daunting challenge for analytical studies.
 In turn, although numerical methods allow us to sample the control landscape and map out the corresponding phase diagram, they prove insufficient when it comes to determining and understanding the detailed mechanisms that drive these phenomena.

-In this paper we focus on two few-qubit toy models, which allow us to make progress analytically.
-Before diving into the details, we first briefly revisit their control phase diagrams and summarize the properties of the existing control phases.
+In this paper, we introduce methods formally independent of the specific quantum system and focus our analysis on two few-qubit toy models.
+Before diving into the details, we briefly revisit their control phase diagrams and summarize the properties of the existing control phases.